 The UNT Center for Sport Psychology’s faculty and graduate students maintain active research programs.
 Areas of research by the Center’s staff include: physical and psychological health of adolescents; eating disorders and body image; psychological antecedents and consequences of athletic injury; influences of parents, peers, and coaches in youth sport; to name a few.
 Whether a prospective graduate student or an athlete or coach, we invite you to learn more about our ongoing research projects.

-Researchers: Trent A. Petrie, Ph.D. and Justine Chatterton, M.A.
+Researchers: Erin Albert, M.S. and Trent A. Petrie, Ph.D.

 From Spring 2018 through Fall 2018, male and female student-athletes were drawn from Division I and II level college athletic departments.
 Each athlete completed a questionnaire designed to assess their beliefs about ability and effort in sport, including perceptions of coach-created motivational climates, implicit theories of ability, achievement goal orientations, and grit.
 Data will be analyzed to determine if previous models of achievement motivation can be adapted to account for and predict athletes' grit.
 Upon completion, aggregate findings and recommendations will be made to participating university athletic departments.